ibm-cloud-docs/containers/cs_firewall.md

 <dl>
   <dt>NodePort service</dt>
   <dd>Open the port that you configured when you deployed the service to the public IP addresses for all of the worker nodes to allow traffic to.
-To find the port, run `{[kubectl]} get svc`.
+To find the port, run `kubectl get svc`.
 The port is in the 20000-32000 range.<dd>
   <dt>Load balancer service</dt>
   <dd>Open the port that you configured when you deployed the service to the load balancer service's public IP address.</dd>
   <dt>Ingress</dt>